-Why is Pregnancy Anxiety, Depression, and High Stress Important?
+Why are Pregnancy Anxiety, Depression, and High-Stress Important?

-You may be wondering what the big deal is on pregnancy anxiety, depression, and stress.
+You may wonder what the big deal is on pregnancy anxiety, depression, and stress.
 My research team and I have found that:

 - Up to 80% of women who struggle with postpartum depression had symptoms that could have been detected first in pregnancy.

-- Prenatal anxiety and depression can continue for years – over 20 years based on recent research of over 3000 Australian women.
+- Prenatal anxiety and depression can continue for years – over 20 years based on recent research of over 3000 Australian women.1

 Pregnancy During COVID-19